 - sequence prediction: analyzing user actions to predict their next actions

-- contextual sequence prediction: estimating the probability of next actions
+- contextual sequence prediction: estimating the probability of the next actions

 - time-sensitive sequence prediction: experimenting with timestamps to predict the best moment for a recommendation